Some Frequently Asked Questions about Floating!

 Can I float if I’m menstruating?

 Yes.
 Just follow the same protocol you would for a swimming pool.
+Some women do experience some discomfort in their feminine areas before or during this time.

 Can I float if I just dyed my hair?